caBattista/Cubegame/README.md

-This is a game written purely in javascirpt using Node.js and three.js.
+This is a game written purely in javascirpt using Node.js and three.js as its only dependancies.

+# Goal of the game

 The goal of this online multiplayer game is to play a partcle in a particle system.
 You will be able to combine your particle with other free floating ones to unlock new abilities.

+## Features

+It uses a simulaiton of gravity.

 ![Unbenannt](https://github.com/user-attachments/assets/f59e96da-b63d-4024-85ea-218ced2890b0)